Caldwell reports strong growth in revenue and operating profit

-Toronto – January 9, 2020 – Retained executive search firm The Caldwell Partners International Inc. (TSX: CWL) today issued its financial results for the fiscal 2020 first quarter ended November 30, 2019.
+Toronto – January 14, 2021 – Retained executive search firm The Caldwell Partners International Inc. (TSX: CWL) today issued its financial results for the fiscal 2021 first quarter ended November 30, 2020.
 All references to quarters or years are for the fiscal periods unless otherwise noted and all currency amounts are in Canadian dollars.
+Financial results do not include those of IQTalent Partners, Inc.; financial results will be consolidated prospectively beginning on the date of acquisition of December 31, 2020.

 Financial Highlights (in $000s except per share amounts)